 If you run DbVisualizer on a Windows OS client in the same domain as the SQL Server database, leave the Database User and Database Password fields in the Connection tab empty.
 This is also known as Single-Sign On (SSO).

-SSO only works if you installed DbVisualizer using a Setup installer, not if you used an installation archive, because the installer also installs the DLL files needed for SSO.
+SSO only works if you installed DbVisualizer using an installer, not if you used an installation archive, because the installer also installs the DLL files needed for SSO.

-If you run DbVisualizer on another OS in a network with a Windows domain server, enter the Domain name in the Options area in the Connection tab.
+If you run DbVisualizer on another OS in a network with a Windows domain server, select Windows from the Authentication Method list in the Options area in the Connection tab and enter the Domain name.
 You must also enter the domain user and and password in the Database User and Database Password fields.
 The driver then authenticates with the domain server and then uses those credentials to log in to the database server.